<<< BACKWARD ("The Second Arrangement") ||| ONWARD ("Hey Nineteen") >>>

-In all, it’s a bodacious beginning to an album that overall failed to measure up in the impossible task of following Aja.
+In all, it’s a bodacious beginning to an album that overall, might not have completely measured up in the impossible task of following Aja.
 But as the fires currently rage around San Diego and Los Angeles, I’ll be hoping that those Santa Ana winds don’t come again for a while.

 These musings on “Babylon Sisters” by Steely Dan are originally from October 26, 2007.

 Latest posts by S. Victor Aaron (see all)